-As of April 30, 2020, we had 1,936 employees in over 35 countries.
-None of our employees is represented by a labor union.
+As of April 30, 2021, we had a total of 2,179 employees in over 35 countries globally, including 946 employees located outside of the United States.
+In addition, approximately 30% of our workforce encompasses women and non-binary employees.
+None of our employees are represented by a labor union.
 In certain countries in which we operate, such as France and Spain, we are subject to, and comply with, local labor law requirements which may automatically make our employees subject to industry-wide collective bargaining agreements.
 We have not experienced any work stoppages.